SasanTazayoni/integrate-therapy-form-manager/README.md

 EPIC 2: User Management

-- User Search and Form Status Tracking - As an admin I can search for a user in the database so that I can see the user’s status and track their submitted, pending, and expired forms.
+- User Search and Form Status Tracking - As an admin I can search for a user in the database so that I can see the user’s status and track their submitted, pending, and expired forms. `(MUST HAVE)`
-- Client Deactivation and Automatic Deletion (GDPR Compliant) - As an admin I can deactivate a client so that their data becomes inaccessible and is automatically deleted after 1 year of inactivity so that the system remains GDPR compliant and does not retain personal data unnecessarily.
+- Client Deactivation and Automatic Deletion (GDPR Compliant) - As an admin I can deactivate a client so that their data becomes inaccessible and is automatically deleted after 1 year of inactivity so that the system remains GDPR compliant and does not retain personal data unnecessarily. `(COULD HAVE)`
-- Client Activation - As an admin I can reactivate a previously deactivated client so that they can resume receiving forms and their data becomes accessible again.
+- Client Activation - As an admin I can reactivate a previously deactivated client so that they can resume receiving forms and their data becomes accessible again. `(COULD HAVE)`
-- Client Deletion - As an admin I can permanently delete a client and all their associated data so that their personal information and forms are fully removed from the system in compliance with GDPR.
+- Client Deletion - As an admin I can permanently delete a client and all their associated data so that their personal information and forms are fully removed from the system in compliance with GDPR. `(MUST HAVE)`
-- Add New Client from Search - As an admin I can add a new client when a searched user does not exist so that I can quickly create client records without leaving the search workflow.
+- Add New Client from Search - As an admin I can add a new client when a searched user does not exist so that I can quickly create client records without leaving the search workflow. `(MUST HAVE)`

+Epic 3: Form Sending & Management

+- Send All Unsent Forms via Email - As an admin I can send all unsent forms to a user at once so that the user receives all pending forms efficiently without sending them individually. `(SHOULD HAVE)`
+- Send Individual Form via Email - As a admin I can send a single form to a user so that the user receives the specific form they need. `(MUST HAVE)`
+- Revoke Individual Form - As a admin I can revoke an individual form so that users cannot have indefinite access to unfilled forms and are required to respond within a set period. `(SHOULD HAVE)`
+- Receive Email for Individual Form - As an user I can receive an email with a link to a specific form so that I can complete the required form without waiting for other forms. `(MUST HAVE)`
+- Receive Email for Multiple Forms (Bulk Send) - As a user I can receive a single email containing links to multiple forms so that I can complete all pending forms efficiently in one place. `(COULD HAVE)`

 * Wireframes
 * Features - existing and future